This chapter was substantiall updated in May 2019 and should be reread.

 - A designated professional lead (or, for health commissioning and health provider organisations, designated and named professionals) for child safeguarding.
 Their role is to support other professionals in their agencies to recognise the needs of children, including protection from possible abuse or neglect.
 Designated professional roles should always be explicitly defined in job descriptions.
 Professionals should be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively;

-- Safe recruitment practices for individuals whom the organisation will permit to work regularly with children, including policies on when to obtain a criminal record check from the Disclosure and Barring Service;
+- Safe recruitment practices for individuals whom the organisation will permit to work regularly with children, including policies on when to obtain a criminal record check;

 - Appropriate supervision and support for staff, including undertaking safeguarding training;